ava-labs/subnet-evm/.github/CONTRIBUTING.md

     ```go
     // Copyright (C) 2019-2025, Ava Labs, Inc. All rights reserved.
-    // Copyright (C) 2019-2025, Ava Labs, Inc. All rights reserved.
     // See the file LICENSE for licensing terms.

     package mypackage